-In February 2016, FASB issued ASU No. 2016-02, Leases ("ASU 2016-02").
+In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-02, Leases ("ASU 2016-02").
 ASU 2016-02 requires a lessee to separate the lease components from the non-lease components in a contract and recognize in the statement of financial position a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term.
 It also aligns lease accounting for lessors with the revenue recognition guidance in ASU 2014-09.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, with early adoption permitted.
 The standard requires a modified retrospective approach however the FASB recently added a transition option to the leases standard that allows entities to apply the new guidance in the year of transition rather than at the beginning of the earliest period presented.
 The Company has not elected to early adopt this standard and is currently evaluating the impact the adoption of the standard will have on our financial statements.